 Subject Area Course Name Description Prerequisites Credit Value CLCP English English 9 The Engage New York State grade 9 curriculum modules offer a wide range of quality texts that span the canonical to the contemporary.
 The grade 9 curriculum balances classic work with contemporary writing by authors.
 Through the study of a variety of text types and media, scholars build knowledge, analyze ideas, delineate arguments, and develop writing, collaboration, and communication skills.
 The lessons within each of the modules are linked explicitly to the Common Core Learning Standards and provide a rigorous and pedagogically-sound approach for how the standards can come alive with thoughtful planning, adaption, and instruction.
-1 FALSE English English 10 The Engage New York State grade 10 curriculum modules offer a variety of rich texts that engage scholars in analysis of literary and journalistic nonfiction as well as poetry, drama, and fiction.
+9th Grade Standing 1 FALSE English English 10 The Engage New York State grade 10 curriculum modules offer a variety of rich texts that engage scholars in analysis of literary and journalistic nonfiction as well as poetry, drama, and fiction.
 Classic and contemporary authors are represented in the grade 10 modules.
 Working with these texts, scholars build knowledge, analyze ideas, delineate arguments and develop writing, collaboration, and communication skills.
 The lessons within the modules are linked explicitly to the Common Core Learning Standards and provide a rigorous and pedagogically-sound approach for how the standards can come alive with thoughtful planning, adaption, and instruction.
-1 FALSE
+Must have earned a credit in English 9 or the equivalency of English 9 1 FALSE

-English Honors English 10 I prepare scholars for the statewide assessment while building the Teacher ation and 10th grade tanding) 1 FALSE English English 11 The Engage New York State grade 11 curriculum modules continue to develop scholars' skills in analyzing complex literary and informational texts as scholars delve deeply into works by acclaimed authors and historical figures, seminal pieces, and contemporary literature.
+English Honors English 10 Honors English 10 is a course designed to develop advanced language, literature, and analysis skills.
+Scholars will study all aspects of literature including Shakespeare, poetry, non-fiction, short stories and drama.
+This course will engage scholars and prepare scholars for the statewide assessment while building the foundation to move on into the 11th grade Advanced Placement English class.
+Evidence of higher-level thinking and independent work is expected and required.
+Teacher recommendation 1 FALSE English English 11 The Engage New York State grade 11 curriculum modules continue to develop scholars' skills in analyzing complex literary and informational texts as scholars delve deeply into works by acclaimed authors and historical figures, seminal pieces, and contemporary literature.
 Through the study of a variety of text types and media, scholars build knowledge, analyze ideas, delineate arguments, and develop writing, collaboration, and communication skills.
-The lessons within the modules are linked explicitly to the Common Core Learning Standards and provide a rigorous and pedagogically-sound approach for how the standards can come alive with thoughtful planning, adaption, and instruction.
-Must have earned a 9 and English 10 or the f English 9 and English 10) 1 FALSE
+The lessons within the modules are linked explicitly to the Common Core Learning Standards and provide a rigorous and pedagogically-sound approach for how the standards can come alive with thoughtful planning, adaption, and instruction. credit in English 9 and English 10 or the equivalency of English 9 and 1 FALSE